 Adverse events experienced in higher than recommended doses were similar to those seen at normal doses.
-The typical symptoms of an overdose include reversible loss of hearing, severe nausea, vomiting and diarrhea.
+The typical symptoms of an overdose with macrolide antibiotics include reversible loss of hearing, severe nausea, vomiting and diarrhea.
 In the event of overdose, the administration of medicinal charcoal and general symptomatic treatment and supportive measures are indicated as required.